mysociety/fixmystreet/running/users.md

 Regular users or staff can benefit from having an account -- they can set a password to make future visits to the site easier.
 But this is not mandatory.

-## FixMyStreet users are for the front-end, not the admin

-Administrators typically access the admin using htauth credentials, which are entirely separate from FixMyStreet users.
-Some FixMyStreet installations *do* use the users, but the default version does not.

-This means you'd don't normally need to create a user just to use the admin.

 ## How users are normally created

 You do not need to create users before the system goes live.
 Public user